Dijo Jose Antony: Career

 In 2010, Dijo composed music and directed the musical album "La Cochin" which featured songs by renowned singers Vineeth Sreenivasan, Vidhu Prathap and Franco Simon.
 Later, Dijo ventured into making short films while managing his full time IT job.
 His short films won various accolades.
 In 2017, Dijo quit his IT career and joined the Malayalam film industry as a filmmaker.

 Dijo's first film Queen became a super-hit and a much-discussed film of the year 2018.
 It spoke about social injustice towards young girls and the atrocities they face on their day-to-day life.

 Dijo's second feature film Jana Gana Mana starring Prithviraj Sukumaran and Suraj Venjaramoodu in the lead opened to mostly positive reviews and emerged as a commercial success.
-Another project with Tovino Thomas titled Pallichattambi has also been announced.
 His debut film, Queen, has been remade into Tamil as Friendship, starring cricketer Harbhajan Singh.

 In December 2023, the official YouTube Channel of Magic Frames film production company released the official promo of Dijo's next directorial titled Malayalee From India.
 The promo garnered wide acceptance among South Indians across the world.
 The promo featured Dijo, Nivin Pauly, Dhyan Sreenivasan, and Anaswara Rajan.
 The movie released on 1 May 2024.